 - They are all professional trainee counsellors working towards the completion of their counselling training.

 - All counsellors are required to monitor counselling through on-going supervision.

 - All trainee counsellors are required by the training programme to tape record the counselling sessions for supervision and course work purposes only.

 Please note that as the counsellors are students in training, it is not appropriate to request reports and/or the release of confidential counselling notes for legal purposes.
 It is advised that counselling is sought with a qualified BACP counsellor if reports or case notes are required in support of a legal claim.

 Appointments Available: Monday – Friday, day times and evening.

-You will have an initial assessment session with the counsellor to decide whether counselling is for you and whether the counsellor feels they are able to help you.
+You will have an initial assessment session with the counsellor to decide whether counselling is for you and whether the counsellor feels the service is right for you.
 After an initial session you will have a 6 week contract with your counsellor, which can be extended for a following 11 sessions if appropriate to do so.
-If your counsellor finishes their training during this time then the session will end and an arrangement will be made known to you if further counselling is required.
+If your counsellor finishes their training during this time then the sessions will end and an arrangement will be made known to you if further counselling is required.

 We appreciate coming to counselling can be daunting but we aim to provide you with the best possible service.
 If you have decided that counselling is for you then you can contact our services on the number provided or you can fill out a referral form on the link below.
 Do not hesitate to call us for more information.

 *Under certain circumstances some clients may be eligible for a discretionary fee reduction.